MicrosoftDocs/power-platform/power-virtual-agents/guidance/Adaptive-Cards-Display-Data-from-Arrays.md

 # Display Data from Arrays in Adaptive Cards

 Adaptive Cards are a versatile tool that can be used to create interactive and engaging conversations in Power Virtual Agents.
-In this document, we will learn how to display array items in Adaptive Cards in Power Virtual Agents.
+In this document, you'll learn how to display array items in Adaptive Cards in Power Virtual Agents.
 We will use a hard-coded example for simplicity, but in a real-life scenario, you would likely get the data from a more dynamic source like SharePoint list etc. by leveraging Power Automate.

-Let’s say that you have a list of tasks in an array, and you want to show the list of tasks in the bot like below:
+Let’s say that you have a list of tasks in an array, and you want to show the list of tasks in the bot.

 ![Finaloutput](./media/AdaptiveCard/EMPtask.png)